sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization.rst

    ./post-training-model-optimization/examples
    ./post-training-model-optimization/post-training-optimization-tool-faq

-Post-training model optimization is the process of applying special methods without model retraining or fine-tuning.
-Therefore, it does not require either a training dataset or a training pipeline in the source DL framework.
-In OpenVINO, post-training methods, such as post-training 8-bit quantization, require:
+Post-training model optimization is the process of applying special methods without model retraining or fine-tuning, for example, post-training 8-bit quantization.
+Therefore, this process does not require a training dataset or a training pipeline in the source DL framework.
+To apply post-training methods in OpenVINO, you need:

-* A floating-point precision model (FP32 or FP16), converted to the OpenVINO IR format (Intermediate Representation) and run on CPU with OpenVINO.
+* A floating-point precision model, FP32 or FP16, converted into the OpenVINO Intermediate Representation (IR) format that can be run on CPU.

 * A representative calibration dataset representing a use case scenario, for example, 300 samples.